South Dublin (UK Parliament constituency)

 South Dublin, a division of County Dublin, was a county constituency in Ireland from 1885 to 1922.
 It elected one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, using the first past the post voting system.

 Prior to the 1885 general election the area was part of the County Dublin constituency.
 From 1918 to 1921, it was also used as a constituency for Dáil Éireann.
 From the dissolution of 1922, shortly before the establishment of the Irish Free State, the area was not represented in the UK Parliament.

 Boundaries

+From 1801 to 1885, the county was the undivided two-member County Dublin constituency.
+Under the Redistribution of Seats Act 1885, the county was divided into two single-member divisions of North Dublin and South Dublin.

 From 1885 to 1918, South Dublin was defined as: